Can Horses Have Allergies?

 • Food (rarely)

 Allergic responses in horses usually fall into one of two categories: skin or respiratory.
-Insects and topical products are the most common triggers for reactions in the skin.
-Symptoms typically include hives or itchy skin (pruritis) that causes a noticeable rash.
+Insects and topical products are the most common triggers for skin reactions.
+Symptoms typically include hives or itchy skin (pruritus) that causes a noticeable rash.

 Respiratory symptoms are more common in the presence of environmental allergens.
-If you notice your horse coughing or wheezing, his lungs may be reacting to a trigger in the air.
+If you notice your horse coughing or wheezing, their lungs may be reacting to a trigger in the air.

 Anaphylaxis, a systemic reaction that causes your horse to stop breathing, is the most severe respiratory symptom.
 If you notice your horse is having trouble breathing (sweating, nervousness, repeated coughing), get them immediate veterinary attention, as untreated anaphylaxis is often fatal.